-July and August Monday to Saturday 9am to 6pm (non-stop)
+Until 19 August inclusive, the nursery is open from Monday to Saturday from 9am to 6pm (non-stop)

 Tardiva – Hydrangea paniculata